Jewelry Blog

 The word Jewelry

 The double ‘L’ in many words in British English is a giveaway of their French origins.
-Grammar rules dictate that any double-letter inclusion must be followed by a vowel.
+Grammar rules dictate that a vowel must follow any double-letter inclusion.
 Hence, the ‘E’ in jewellery is a requirement.

 In the USA, we don’t concern ourselves with too many unnecessary rules and regulations, being the land of the free.
-We dispensed with this archaic concept of letters for letters’ sake and very foreign in all senses of the word.
+We dispensed with this archaic concept of letters for letters’ sake, which is very foreign in all senses of the word.

-This single-double idiomatic of the noun then continues into the verb, with jeweled being the standard here, and jewelled being used in Britain.
-British people will always argue that they are right and we are wrong, as it is their language (with the clue being in the name), and they may be right about being right, but American English spellings are used routinely by 325 million people, so how can that be wrong?
+This single-double idiomatic of the noun continues into the verb, with jeweled being the standard here and jeweled being used in Britain.
+British people will always argue that they are right and we are wrong, as it is their language (with the clue being in the name).
+They may be right about being right, but American English spellings are used routinely by 325 million people, so how can that be wrong?

-The fact is that language is a complex and really quite subjective thing.
-Nowhere is this more evident than in the differences between British and American English.
+The fact is that language is a complex and quite subjective thing.
+This is more evident than in the differences between British and American English.
 Theater or theatre?
 Meter or metre?
 Colorize or colorise?
 Advertize or advertise?
 Wait, we don’t use advertize?

 Advertise is one of the few such words on which we all agree, but nobody seems to know exactly why.
 It’s likely that, as the word has only really come into common usage in relatively recent times, there was only ever really one version, and so it was adopted as a universal spelling.

-We’re happy, though, to stick with jewelry, jeweled and the rest, because we’re just as right as anybody else.
+We’re happy to stick with jewelry, jeweled, and the rest because we’re just as right as anybody else.

 Here are some more classic examples of spelling differences between the USA and the UK: